colour-science/colour-science.org/posts/the-colorchecker-considered-mostly-harmless.rst

-Those issues are well understood in the VFX industry, and when receiving plates, we almost exclusively use colour rendition charts to white balance and perform relative exposure adjustments, i.e. plate neutralisation.
+Those issues are well understood in the VFX industry, and when receiving plates, we almost exclusively use colour rendition charts to white balance and perform relative exposure adjustments, i.e., plate neutralisation.

 Another technical aspect that was not discussed is that an *nx3* matrix introduces channel cross-correlation because it scales and rotates the colour space.
-This cross-correlation produces unwanted side effects, e.g. out-of-gamut colours, when VFX work has been layered on top of the plate and neutralisation is reverted for final delivery.
+This cross-correlation produces unwanted side effects, e.g., out-of-gamut colours, when VFX work has been layered on top of the plate and neutralisation is reverted for final delivery.